DRESS: A Continuous Framework for Structural Graph Refinement: Introduction

-We present a hierarchy of DRESS variants, building from the concrete to the general: \begin{enumerate} \item \textbf{Original-DRESS} (Section~2): The foundational equation, a parameter-free dynamical system on edges that converges to a canonical fingerprint vector. \item \textbf{Expressiveness beyond 1-WL} (Section~3): Original-DRESS distinguishes graphs that 1-WL cannot, including the prism graph from $K_{3,3}$. \item \textbf{Original-DRESS $\geq$ 2-WL} (Section~4): Original-DRESS is at least as powerful as the 2-dimensional Weisfeiler--Leman test. \item \textbf{Motif-DRESS} (Section~5): A generalization replacing triangle neighborhoods with arbitrary structural motifs; Original-DRESS is the $M = K_3$ special case. \item \textbf{Generalized-DRESS} (Section~6): The most abstract template, opening the aggregation function and norm as additional free parameters. \item \textbf{$\Delta$-DRESS} (Section~7): Runs DRESS on each vertex-deleted subgraph $G \setminus \{v\}$, connecting the framework to the reconstruction conjecture. $\Delta$-DRESS empirically separates all 7{,}983 Strongly Regular Graphs in a comprehensive benchmark, and iterated deletion ($\Delta^k$-DRESS) climbs the CFI staircase with $(k{+}2)$-WL expressiveness at each depth~$k$. \end{enumerate}
+We present a hierarchy of DRESS variants, building from the concrete to the general: \begin{enumerate} \item \textbf{Original-DRESS} (Section~2): The foundational equation, a parameter-free dynamical system on edges that converges to a canonical fingerprint vector. \item \textbf{Expressiveness beyond 1-WL} (Section~3): Original-DRESS distinguishes graphs that 1-WL cannot, including the prism graph from $K_{3,3}$. \item \textbf{Empirical Equivalence to 2-WL} (Section~4): Original-DRESS acts as a continuous empirical equivalent to the 2-dimensional Weisfeiler--Leman test. \item \textbf{Motif-DRESS} (Section~5): A generalization replacing triangle neighborhoods with arbitrary structural motifs; Original-DRESS is the $M = K_3$ special case. \item \textbf{Generalized-DRESS} (Section~6): The most abstract template, opening the aggregation function and norm as additional free parameters. \item \textbf{$\Delta$-DRESS} (Section~7): Runs DRESS on each vertex-deleted subgraph $G \setminus \{v\}$, connecting the framework to the reconstruction conjecture. $\Delta$-DRESS empirically separates all 7{,}983 Strongly Regular Graphs in a comprehensive benchmark, and on the tested CFI instances ($k = 0,1,2,3$), $k$-deletion ($\Delta^k$-DRESS) empirically matches the $(k{+}2)$-WL boundary. \end{enumerate}

 \paragraph{Isomorphism Test.} Throughout this paper, the \textbf{graph fingerprint} is the sorted vector of converged edge values $\operatorname{sort}(d^*)$.
 Two graphs are declared non-isomorphic if and only if their fingerprints differ element-wise beyond a numerical tolerance $\epsilon$.
 This applies uniformly to all DRESS variants.
 An equivalent representation is the \textbf{histogram} $h(d^*)$: in the unweighted case all DRESS values lie in $[0, 2]$ (see the convergence proof in Section~\ref{sec:convergence}) and the convergence tolerance is $\epsilon = 10^{-6}$, so each value maps to one of $\lceil 2/\epsilon \rceil = 2 \times 10^{6}$ integer bins, yielding a fixed-size bin-count vector that uniquely identifies the same multiset.
 In general, the number of bins is determined by the convergence tolerance: a tolerance of $\epsilon$ over the range $[0, 2]$ gives $\lceil 2/\epsilon \rceil$ bins.
 For weighted graphs, where values may exceed~$2$, the bin range is extended accordingly.
 The histogram is particularly useful when fingerprints from multiple subgraphs must be pooled (see $\Delta$-DRESS, Section~7).